jsohlendorff/continuous_time_LTMLE/article.typ

 ensuring that the conditional expectations are well-defined.
 //1. is mostly a technicality that is generally
 //satisfied and not of interest.

-//@thm:ice
-//This is essentially the weakest condition such that the observed data martingales
-//actually identify the unobserved hazards and probabilities.

 #theorem[
     Assume that the compensator $Lambda^alpha$ of $N^alpha$ with respect to the filtration $cal(F)^beta_t$ is